tbm/policies/Travel/conservancy-travel-policy.md

 ## Reimbursement Procedure

-Note that reimbursements are only processed once per week.
-While we usually can turn around reimbursements in about two weeks' time, please be advised that Conservancy officially does reimbursements on a NET-30 basis, starting from the date that complete materials are received.
+Conservancy handles reimbursements on a NET-30 basis, starting from the date that complete materials are received.
 If this is an issue, Conservancy is available to prepurchase expensive items like airline tickets on your behalf, so that you don't need to be reimbursed.

 If you seek to be reimbursed for Conservancy Project expenses, please send the following, in a self contained email (with attachments as necessary),